viraatdas/ColonyCounter/README.md

 This will process the input image, count the colonies, and generate an output image displaying the detected colonies along with the colony count in a window.

+## Image parsing logic
+*fill this more*

+Canny edge detection

+## Backend
+- Deployed as a docker image to Heroku
+- Flask API

+## Frontend
+- React
+- Deployed on netlify

 ## Todo (convert these to GitHub issues)

 - [ ] Improve the algorithm to achieve higher accuracy